adamtimm/katacoda-scenarios/pg_featureserv/02-pg_featureserv_cont.md

 Now you've seen how easy it is to add pg_featureserv to your PostGIS implementation.
-Let's take a min to explain what's going on behind the scenes, and the layour of the default UI.
+Let's take a min to explain what's going on behind the scenes, and the layout of the default UI.

 # Exposing your data as spatial features